-Chemical peeling: an acid for each type of skin
+Chemical peeling in Delhi: an acid for each type of skin

 The chemical peel is suitable for both facial and body care.

 The chemical peel consists of the application of products by medical professionals with the aim of regenerating and repairing the skin.
 “In the beginning, it produces a peeling that makes the skin more sensitive, so it is not advisable to do it in sunny times because it can damage it”, explains Dr. Ashok Tandon.